CalabreseLab/hmseekr/README.md

 ```

-perform a grid search to find the best transition probabilities for qT and nT each exactly as 0.9,0.99,0.999, merge non-hit gap that is smaller than 5nt that follows a hit region that is longer than 50nt, and only keep the hit sequences with length greater than 100nt and less than 1000nt for stats calculation. the conditioned Emission 'findhits_condE' function is used here.
+perform a grid search to find the best transition probabilities for qT and nT each exactly as 0.9,0.99,0.999, and only keep the hit sequences with length greater than 100nt and less than 1000nt for stats calculation. the conditioned Emission 'findhits_condE' function is used here.

 ```python